 Our mentors are often called ‘professional friends’ because their work is more than just the traditional concept of mentoring.

 Everything we do is guided by the client’s pace.
 We help them determine what they think their goals are and we support them to achieve them.
 And while there can be setbacks along the way, there are many wins too!

 We know that having a support person in your life makes a lot of difference.
 For a lot of the women, they don’t have true friends they can count on… someone who is there just for them, not there to take something from them.
 This is the foundation of our mentoring philosophy.

 Our Adult Mentoring Program is based on the same idea.
 Our mentors stand alongside the women, they walk with them and are there from a purely non-judgmental point of view.”

 For many years, WJN maintained all their accounting processes in-house, but when their finance manager left the organisation in 2019, they realised that they needed a new solution.

-This is where Accounting For Good stepped in.
+This is where True Accounting stepped in.
 We were able to provide a full range of services that would have been almost impossible to achieve through the recruitment of only one staff member.
 Gloria immediately recognised the benefits of the decision to engage AFG.